C# 8: Nullable Reference Types

 #Basic examples

-By default, everything is non-nullable.
-If you want to declare a type as accepting null values, you need to add ? after the type.
-It is very similar to Nullable<T> (e.g. int?, bool?).
+By default, all reference types are non-nullable.
+To declare a type that accepts null, add ? after the type name, similar to Nullable<T> (e.g., int?, bool?).

 C#